scal444/gromax/README.md

 ## Notes
 - Gromax is designed for single node optimization and works best with non-MPI gromacs (think gmx binary rather than gmx_mpi).
 It may work with an MPI-compiled Gromacs, but no guarantees.
 Non-MPI Gromacs does have a limit of 64 threads, which should be sufficient for most purposes.
+- Some simulation features (free energy, thermostats) affect which runtime optimizations can be used.
+Gromax currently does not take these into account, so a few simulation combinations may fail with valid errors.
+Send me an email or open up a bug report if you're unsure if this is the case with your failures.

 ## Contributing
 - Feel free to file an issue bug/feature request, or create a PR.
 There is a